ConnorStoneAstro/caskade/docs/source/install.md

 This will simply install `jax`/`jaxlib` along with the other dependencies.
 It is always possible to use the `torch` and `numpy` backends since they are core requirements.

+> **Note:** For M1 Mac users there can be compatibility issues with jax/jaxlib.
+See [discussion here](https://stackoverflow.com/questions/68327863/importing-jax-fails-on-mac-with-m1-chip) and consider installing `jaxlib==0.4.35`.

 ## Install from source